hu-macsy/lama_old/scai/dmemo/doc/index.rst

 used for the installation.
 If both are supported, it can be chosen:

 * ``SCAI_COMMUNICATOR`` ("MPI" for MPI parallelism or "NO" for serial execution without MPI)

+When using processor arrays (2D, 3D) a default topology can be specified that is used to split up the available processes.
+The total number of processors must match the number of processors used in the default communicator.

+* ``SCAI_NP`` ("2x4", "2x2x2")

 If a CUDA-Aware MPI installation is available, the following environment variable should be set: